aws-samples/amazon-connect-step-by-step-guides-module-library/examples/DispositionCodes/README.md

 ## How to use

 ### Prerequisites
-This example uses AWS Lambda to attach contac attributes to a contact.
+This example uses AWS Lambda to attach contact attributes to a contact.
 To use this demo please ensure you have:
 1. The ability to create [AWS Lambda](https://aws.amazon.com/lambda/) functions with permission to use [UpdateContactAttributes](https://docs.aws.amazon.com/connect/latest/APIReference/API_UpdateContactAttributes.html) on your Amazon Connect instance.
 ### Implementation steps
 1. Create the sample AWS Lambda functions